 Simplified active substances

-To encourage the use of products with a more favourable environmental or human or animal health profile, the GB Biocidal Products Regulation (GB BPR) establishes a list of active substances that are eligible for simplified product authorisation in Great Britain (GB).
+To encourage the use of products with a more favourable environmental, human health or animal health profile, the GB Biocidal Products Regulation (GB BPR) establishes a list of active substances that may be used in products that are eligible for simplified product authorisation in Great Britain (GB).

 - category A – equivalent to categories 1-5 of Annex I of the EU Biocidal Products Regulation (EU BPR) – includes substances such as food additives, weak acids and pheromones